How to Take the Perfect Day Trip to Toledo from Madrid

 Create your own history along medieval cobblestoned streets with a day trip to historic Toledo day trip from Madrid.

-As I mentioned, there is SO MUCH to see and do in Toledo that spending the night is the most ideal situation.
+As mentioned, there is SO MUCH to see and do in Toledo that spending the night is the most ideal situation.
 Itโ€™s impossible to do everything on this list in one day, so pick and choose your favorites, or stay longer!
 (At the Parador de Toledo or the Hotel Boutique Adolfo!)

 Either way, immerse yourself in the incredible and ancient legacy of this UNESCO Historic City.
-From the Toledo Cathedral and the Old Town wallโ€™s Gate of Bisagra, to the El Greco Museum and El Transito Synagogue in the Old Jewish Quarter, a trip to Madrid would not complete without a visit to Toledo!
+From the Toledo Cathedral and the Old Town Wallโ€™s Gate of Bisagra to the El Greco Museum and Synagogue of El Trรกnsito in the Old Jewish Quarter, a trip to Madrid would not be complete without visiting Toledo!

 RELATED READING: 1 Day in Madrid Itinerary: Best Things to Do in Madrid in 24 Hours